grafgustav/parent-tinder/backend/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.guero.parent-tinder' is invalid and this project uses 'com.guero.parent_tinder' instead.
+* The original package name 'com.guero.parent-tinder' is invalid and this project uses 'com.guero.parenttinder' instead.

 # Getting Started